 Despite the divorce rate reaching its lowest point in about 40 years (the marriage rate, too, has dropped to its lowest point in 150 years), the fact remains that many marriages continue to end in divorce.
 According to the Centers for Disease Control and Prevention, with 45 states reporting plus the District of Columbia, the divorce rate was 2.9 percent per 1,000 people in 2019.

 Though that number may not seem high, the statistic nonetheless represents 782,038 divorces in one year alone.
 That leaves a lot of folks asking themselves: Now, what do we do?

 Couples who got a prenuptial agreement before marriage already have many of the answers.
 That makes the prospect of a divorce much less daunting and easier to bear.
 Not to mention quicker and a lot less expensive.

 Contrary to popular belief and the Kanye West "gold digger" mantra, prenups are not just for wealthy men seeking to protect their assets from gold-digging women (as the stereotype would have you to believe).
 Prenups are for everyone.

-It seems likely that prenups actually lay the foundation for a stronger and more transparent marriage.
-If you are both on the same page about what would happen with your finances in the case of divorce, it is likely you will have better communication about finances during your marriage.
+It seems likely that prenups can lay the foundation for a healthier and more transparent marriage.
+If you are both on the same page about what would happen to your finances in the case of divorce, it is an indication you will have better communication about finances during your marriage, too.
 Better communication leads to better romance and a stronger relationship overall.